 A personal injury claim that seeks compensation for septic shock is filed under the umbrella of medical malpractice.
-Often, these cases attempt to prove that the medical care providers failed to notice the symptoms of sepsis before it developed into deadly septic shock.
+These cases prove that the medical care providers failed to notice the symptoms of sepsis before it developed into deadly septic shock.
 Septic shock is often preventable, provided that the doctors and nurses respond appropriately.

-If you find yourself facing the tragic situation of losing a loved one to preventable septic shock, ask our Clarksville medical malpractice lawyers at Aldred Law Firm for guidance.
+If you find yourself facing the tragic situation of losing a loved one to septic shock, call our office today.
 We provide free consultations at (931) 648-9621.

 When Hospital Protocols Are Violated